 Squeeze the throttle into the carpet frequently and you won’t see anywhere near this range, but based on current petrol prices an annual fuel cost (12,000 miles) of around £1,500 based on our real-world economy figures is pretty good given the performance on offer and that its conventional petrol rivals would cost you double that.

-Frequent charging helps keep your fuel bills even lower, while most average journeys shouldn’t exceed the zero emissions range, so as long as you can plug in at your destination (driving between home and work, for example) then you might not need to fill up for months.
+Frequent charging helps keep your fuel bills even lower, while most average journeys shouldn’t exceed the zero-emissions range, so as long as you can plug in at your destination (driving between home and work, for example) then you might not need to fill up for months.
 The petrol engine is there to add flexibility and eradicate range anxiety for longer journeys or when you need it.

 BMW i8 Roadster insurance group

-With a rating of group 50 it’s certainly no worse than other luxury models, and while premiums will depend on your circumstances (where you live, how many points you have on your licence and how long you’ve been driving) a quote in the region of £1,000 per year for a middle-aged driver with three points on their licence is reasonable.
+It’s certainly no worse than other luxury models, and while premiums will depend on your circumstances (where you live, how many points you have on your licence and how long you’ve been driving) a quote in the region of £1,000 per year for a middle-aged driver with three points on their licence is reasonable.

 BMW has 153 dealers across the UK, so you shouldn’t find yourself needing to travel too far when the i8 needs a service.
 It’s worth it, as a full main dealer service history should preserve its residual value on the used market.